The Malcolm Edwards '57 Award for Best Written Advocacy

-The Edwards Prize is given each year to the best overall Appellate Brief written by a first-year student in Legal Analysis, Research and Writing (LARW).
-The prize includes a cash award of $2,000.
+The Edwards Award is given each year to the best piece of advocacy written by a first-year student for Legal Analysis, Research and Writing (LARW) during the spring quarter.
+The award includes a cash award of $2,000.

 - 2013 Victoria Ainsworth